 UWO student, Emilio Hong, examining tornado damage in Angus, ON, June 2014.

 Canada has the second highest rate of tornado occurrence in the world.
-Following severe tornadoes, Dr. Kopp’s rapid response research team participates in damage investigations, which are led by Environment Canada (EC).
+Following severe tornadoes, Dr. Kopp’s rapid response research team participates in damage investigations.
 Dr. Kopp’s team is often on-site within hours following a damaging storm.
-Dr. Kopp also provides annual training on wind engineering principles of relevance to damage surveys, in collaboration with EC’s meteorologists, to the EC staff and UWO students who conduct the surveys.
+Dr. Kopp also provides annual training on wind engineering principles of relevance to damage surveys, in collaboration with Environment and Climate Change Canada (ECCC) meteorologists, to the ECCC staff and UWO students who conduct the surveys.
 This research complements his full-scale lab testing at IRLBH and model-scale wind tunnel studies at BLWTL, providing ground-truth for test results and indications of where there are problems and further research is needed.
 Since the intensity of a tornado is rated by the damage it causes, Dr. Kopp’s lab research is also helping to guide modifications to the EF-Scale as applied in Canada.
 This research, which began in 2006, is on-going.

 Wind-borne debris damage to a vehicle from the EF-3 Tornado in Goderich, ON

-A recent paper by Morrison et al. (2014, Assessment of damage to residential construction from the tornadoes in Vaughan, Ontario, on 20 August 2009, Canadian Journal of Civil Engineering, vol. 41(6), pp. 550-558, doi: 10.1139/cjce-2013-0570) describes the findings from the 2009 tornadoes in the Toronto suburb of Vaughan.
-The following link is to an ICLR Webinar by Dr. Kopp describing his team’s observations and findings from the EF-2-rated, June 2014, Angus ON Tornado.
+A recent paper by Kopp, (2017, Assessment of wind speeds based on damage observations from the Angus (Ontario) Tornado of 17 June 2014, Canadian Journal of Civil Engineering, vol. 44, pp. 37-47 doi: 10.1139/cjce-2016-0232) describes the findings from the 2014 tornado.
+The following link is to an ICLR Webinar by Dr. Kopp describing his team’s observations and findings from the EF-2-rated tornado in Angus, Ontario.

 Wind Loads for Low-Rise Buildings and Small Building Components